LuisAlva875/romania-route-planning-networkx/README.md

-# Romania Map Shortest Path Finder
+# Romania Shortest Path Finder

-A Python application that models the classic Romania road map as a weighted graph and provides an interactive graphical interface to calculate the shortest route between two cities.
-The project uses the NetworkX library for graph representation and shortest path computation, while Tkinter provides a simple desktop GUI for user interaction.
+A Python application that models the classic **Romania Road Map** as a weighted graph and computes the shortest route between two cities through a simple graphical user interface.

+The project uses the **NetworkX** library to represent the graph and calculate the minimum-cost route according to road distances, while **Tkinter** provides an intuitive desktop interface for user interaction.

 ---

-## Overview

-This project represents the well-known Romania map used in Artificial Intelligence courses as a weighted, undirected graph.
-Each city is represented as a node, and each road is represented as an edge with an associated distance.

-Users can select an origin and destination city through a graphical interface, and the application computes:
+# Features

+- Weighted graph representation of the Romania road map.
-- The shortest route between both cities.
+- Shortest path computation between two cities.
-- The total travel distance.
+- Automatic travel cost calculation.
-- Error handling for invalid cities and impossible routes.

-The shortest path is calculated using the algorithm implemented internally by the NetworkX library for weighted graphs.
+- Desktop graphical interface using Tkinter.
+- Validation of invalid city names.
+- Validation when origin and destination are the same.
+- Educational implementation of graph search on weighted graphs.
+- Clean and easy-to-use interface.

 ---

-## Features

-- Representation of the Romania road map as a weighted graph.
-- Graphical user interface developed with Tkinter.
-- Shortest path computation between any two connected cities.
-- Automatic total distance calculation.
-- Validation of user input.
-- Error handling for invalid cities.
-- Detection when origin and destination are identical.
-- Simple and intuitive interface.

----

-## Technologies Used
+# Technologies Used

 - Python 3
 - NetworkX